WHO IS A J-1 SCHOLAR?

 STATE DEPARTMENT INCIDENT REPORTING

-As a designated J1 program sponsor UW Madison is required to notify the U.S. Department of State of any incidents that could endanger the health, safety, or welfare of an exchange visitor (J1) or otherwise could be expected to bring the Department of State, the Exchange Visitor Program, or the sponsor’s exchange visitor program
+As a designated J-1 program sponsor, UW-Madison is required to notify the U.S. Department of State of any incidents that could endanger the health, safety, or welfare of an exchange visitor (J-1) or otherwise could be expected to bring the DOS, the Exchange Visitor Program, or the sponsor’s exchange visitor program

 into notoriety or disrepute.
-If you are aware that a J1 scholar in your department if facing serious health issues, legal problems, harassments at work or home, or involvement with the Police please inform us as soon as you can.
+If you are aware that a J-1 scholar in your department is facing serious health issues, legal problems, harassment at work or at home, or involvement with the police, please inform us as soon as you can.

 GENERAL PROCESS

 The J-1 non-immigrant process is completed in-house by IFSS.
-IFSS has been granted the authority by the U. S. Department of State (DOS) to create the DS-2019, the J-1 immigration document.
+IFSS has been granted the authority by the DOS to create the DS-2019, the J-1 immigration document.
 This process is a 3-way partnership between IFSS, the hiring department, and the scholar.

 The hiring department is encouraged to contact IFSS with any questions about the J-1 process and to discuss procedures.